Topological Semantics for Common Inductive Knowledge: Introduction

 \section{Introduction}

-In \emph{Convention}, David Lewis presents 3 conditions for a witness $W$ to generate common knowledge of a proposition $P$.\footnote[1]{Strictly speaking, Lewis defines what it means for $W$ to be a `basis' for common knowledge in $P$.
-We will instead call $W$ a `witness,' reserving the term `basis' to be used in its topological sense.} These are: \begin{enumerate} \item Everyone\footnote[2]{Throughout this paper, the set of agents is taken to be finite.} has reason to believe $W$. \item $W$ indicates to everyone that $P$. \item $W$ indicates to everyone that 1. \end{enumerate} where $W$ indicates to an agent $i$ that $P$ iff: \begin{quote}
+In \emph{Convention}, David Lewis presents 3 conditions for a witness $W$ to generate common knowledge of a proposition $P$.\footnote[1]{Strictly speaking, Lewis defines what it means for $W$ to be a `basis' for common knowledge of $P$.
+We will instead call $W$ a `witness,' reserving the term `basis' to be used in its topological sense.} These are: \begin{enumerate} \item Everyone has reason to believe $W$. \item $W$ indicates to everyone that $P$. \item $W$ indicates to everyone that 1. \end{enumerate} where $W$ indicates to an agent $i$ that $P$ iff: \begin{quote}